 The main benefit of a dry system is how simple it is.
 The pipes run directly from the gutters to the tank, emptying themselves in the process, with minimal maintenance required.

-To minimize our annual costs and to be more eco-friendly, the farm will be using a 20kw solar powered system.
+To minimize our annual costs and to be more eco-friendly, the farm will soon be using a 20kw solar powered system.
 We should be able to have all our electrical needs taken care of by this system.
-The solar array will be attached to the roofs of the greenhouse directly above the fish tanks and classroom areas so as not to block the sun from our raft bed systems.
+The solar array will be in the back pasture and will consist of 100 panels.

 Our aquaponics system was custom designed by The Aquaponics Source.
 They are one of the leaders in designing and building aquaponic systems that are specifically tailored to your needs.
 Whether for a small/large scale farm, an educational facility or for your own personal use, they are the ones to call.
 Visit their site today to learn more about the fascinating world of Aquaponics!